-- Show Statistics on layer: presents a dialogue box with the same statistics as presented in the Detail page, Value Info (see 5.5) - Activate TreeItem of Layer Aspect: for each aspect the thematic data and, if used, class breaks and aspect values can be activated.
+- Show Statistics on layer: presents a dialogue box with the same statistics as presented in the Detail page, Value Info (see 5.5) - Classify with: if one or more classifications are available for the data item shown as attribute layer, these are presented here.
+The user can select from the relevant classifications. - Activate TreeItem of Layer Aspect: for each aspect the thematic data and, if used, class breaks and aspect values can be activated.
 The submenu's present the relevant aspects and items and their parents.
 With a left mouse click, the requested item becomes activated.
 The dominant ggModel layer has only a brush color aspect, so only this Activate option is presented in the example. - Select SubLayer(s), (not for grid layers); the different style aspects used to draw a layer can be activated separately.
 The style aspects differ for the different layers types.
 Therefore, the set of submenu options differ per layer type.
 A ✓ indicates a style aspect is active (visible).
 For polygon and point layers, labels can be activated with the Select SubLayer >Label > Visible menu option. - Zoom 1 Grid to 1 Pixel (only for grid layers): The layer is zoomed to the level at which each grid cell corresponds to one pixel.
 This is often the most elegant level to present a grid. - Show Palette (only in case a palette item is used for visualization):